 Tim is currently working on a one off drama THE RISK GUY, for Feelgood Fiction.

 Jaki McCarrick is an award-winning writer of plays, poetry and fiction.
 She won the 2010 Papatango New Writing Prize for her play LEOPOLDVILLE, and her play BELFAST GIRLS, developed at the National Theatre London, was shortlisted for the Susan Smith Blackburn Prize and the 2014 BBC Tony Doyle Award.
-BELFAST GIRLS premiered in Chicago in May 2015 to much critical acclaim and is about to open in Canada.
-Jaki has also recently been selected for the Irish Film Board’s 2016 Talent Development Initiative to adapt BELFAST GIRLS for the screen.
+BELFAST GIRLS premiered in Chicago in May 2015 to much critical acclaim (Windy City Times Critics’ Pick) and opened this spring in Vancouver.

 Martin is an award winning writer/director.
 His latest film, Three Billboards Outside of Ebbing, Missouri, will be released in 2017.